wakr/in_ds_2017/docs/index.md

 ## Background

 Chicago is notorious for its violent crime rate, topping many major US city in violent crimes [1].
+We wan't to easily visualize the current situation in Chicago and provide an info-packet about crimes in Chicago.
+This can be useful information for many different groups; people who are thinking to move inside Chicago into a safe area, police who gets dispatch to specific area can prepare for a specific crime or just for the people who are interest what are possible causes of Chicago's high crime rate.

-Crimes are usually not evenly distributed across a city, and a person who might be interested in moving to Chicago would probably want to see which areas are the worst inside Chicago.
-Based on that data, a new would-be resident could compare between areas inside Chicago and choose a more crime-free district to live.
-The data about these bad areas also gives insight into the police department and helps in pinpointing crime clusters, which are often formed due to sociological differences i.e. poverty and education.
+Crimes overall, are usually not evenly distributed across one city.
+A person who might be interested in moving into a new city, would possibly want to review different areas and choose the most suitable for him/her.
+The data about these high-crime areas also gives insight into the police department and helps in pinpointing crime clusters, which are often formed due to sociological differences i.e. poverty, lack of education and low income.

-Taking a look at just the shootings that happened during this year in Chicago shows couple of these clusters
+Taking a look at just the shootings that happened during this year in Chicago shows couple of these clusters.
+Mainly residing in top left and in lower part of Chicago

 <img src="chic_shootings.png" width="400" height="400"/>

 Source: [http://crime.chicagotribune.com/chicago/shootings](http://crime.chicagotribune.com/chicago/shootings)

-Tackling these crime clusters would make the city safer, even though there might be internal problems [in the police department](http://www.reuters.com/article/us-chicago-police/chicagos-detective-force-dwindles-as-murder-rate-soars-idUSKCN10Z13A).
+Tackling with these clusters is one way to make city safer.
+But unfortunately in Chicago, there exists also internal problems [in the police department](http://www.reuters.com/article/us-chicago-police/chicagos-detective-force-dwindles-as-murder-rate-soars-idUSKCN10Z13A).
 Another problem are [guns](http://edition.cnn.com/2017/01/02/us/chicago-murder-rate-2016-visual-guide/index.html) which are hard to get rid of or to even regulate, even with strict gun laws.

 However, data about crime types and counts provides valuable information about the current state of crimes in Chicago.
 We believe that smaller crimes create a *butterfly effect* which will ultimately reflect to more serious crimes over time.

-The data we use are non-homicide crimes from 2010 to 2016 and school inquiries/statistics to form a forecast for 2017.
-This raises couple of questions that could be answered
+The data we use in this visualization are non-homicide crimes from 2010 to 2016 to form a forecast for 2017.
+We also take little look at education data, which is in form of surveys made for the students or data about dropout rates.

+We raise couple of questions and try to answer then with the crime data
 * How the crime rate in Chicago will change in the future?
 * How the crimes are distributed inside Chicago?
 * Does there exists a possible relationship to education?
+* What are possible causes for Chicagos crime rates?

 [1] https://www.usnews.com/news/articles/2016-09-19/chicago-drives-uptick-in-murders-national-crime-rate-stays-near-historic-lows